-The normalized expression values of the functional siRNAs are shown in the TVCV and TuMV series.
-We considered only the mature, functional sequence; other sequence variants or non-functional siRNAs from the same TAS locus were not included in the analysis.
+The normalized expression values of the sRNAs are shown in the TVCV and TuMV series.
 Error bars represent the standard error of the mean of four biological replicates.
 The actual data points are also shown.

 These results suggest that the TAS3 regulatory module is blocked at the TAS3-specific miR390 cleavage since all the other steps are carried out by shared components including the Bur virus-induced SGS3 that might be responsible for the enhanced production of tasiRNAs from other loci.
-This blockage could happen either through ecotype-specific sequestering of miR390 or the AGO7 protein (or some unknown component of the tasiARF biogenesis pathway) by the viral silencing suppressor.
+This blockage could happen either through sequestering miR390 or the AGO7 protein (or some unknown component of the tasiARF biogenesis pathway) by the viral silencing suppressor.
 Alternatively, the AGO1-loading of tasiARF could be blocked which might lead to the destabilization of this siRNA specimen.
+The exact mechanism causing depletion of the tasiARF remains to be elucidated.